Joseph Fiennes: Stage and film

 Fiennes' first professional stage appearance was in the West End in The Woman in Black, followed by A Month in the Country.
 He then became a member of the Royal Shakespeare Company for two seasons.

 He made his television debut as Willy in the 1995 television film adaptation of The Vacillations of Poppy Carew.
 His first feature film was 1996's Stealing Beauty.
 In 1998, Fiennes appeared in two films that were nominated at the Academy Awards: he played Robert Dudley in Elizabeth and he portrayed William Shakespeare in Shakespeare in Love, receiving nominations for the BAFTA Award for Best Actor in a Leading Role and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.
 He appeared in Running with Scissors (2006).

 In 2001, Fiennes appeared in the film Enemy at the Gates.
-In 2002, he starred in the independent film, Killing Me Softly.
+In 2002, he starred in the independent film Killing Me Softly.

 In 2003, he lent his voice as Proteus in the DreamWorks animated film Sinbad: Legend of the Seven Seas opposite Brad Pitt.
 The same year, he starred in the limited-release film Luther, playing Martin Luther, and he also appeared in The Merchant of Venice, in which he portrayed Bassanio.
 Fiennes returned to the theatre in 2006 to perform in the one-man play Unicorns, Almost about World War II poet Keith Douglas at the Old Vic.

 In 2006, he appeared in the films The Darwin Awards and Goodbye Bafana.
-Goodbye Bafana.
-Fiennes portrayed James Gregory, author of the book Goodbye Bafana: Nelson Mandela, My Prisoner, My Friend.
+In Goodbye Bafana Fiennes portrayed James Gregory, author of the book Goodbye Bafana: Nelson Mandela, My Prisoner, My Friend.

+In 2023, he appeared in the play Dear England, portraying the England football manager Gareth Southgate.

 Television

 Fiennes starred in the ABC science fiction series FlashForward, which debuted on 24 September 2009 and ran through 27 May 2010, as Mark Benford.
 He starred in Starz's 10-part series, Camelot, as the wizard Merlin.

 In the second season of American Horror Story, which premiered in October 2012, Fiennes played the role of Monsignor Timothy Howard.
-From 2017 to 2021, Fiennes started on the Hulu series The Handmaid's Tale as Commander Fred Waterford.
+From 2017 to 2021, Fiennes starred on the Hulu series The Handmaid's Tale as Commander Fred Waterford.

 Personal life

 In August 2009 Fiennes married María Dolores Diéguez, a Swiss model of Spanish/Galician origin, in a Roman Catholic ceremony in Tuscany.
-They have two daughters named Sam and Isabel.
+They have two daughters named Eva and Isabel.
 The family reside in Mallorca, Spain near Palma.

 Charity work

 Fiennes was one of the celebrities to design and sign his own card for the UK-based charity Thomas Coram Foundation for Children.
-The cards were auctioned off on eBay in May 2014.
+The cards were auctioned on eBay in May 2014.